javaguru/nexus-backend/README.md

 * **${user.home}**/conf/config.properties
 * **${user.home}**/cfg/**${servletContextPath}**/config.properties

-### The ApiBackend Configuration Json Entity Object or a ByteArray Resource
+### The ApiBackend Configuration JSON Entity Object or a ByteArray Resource

 **ApiBackend ResponseType** can be now a **ByteArray Resource.**